Skip to content

 Inputs change.
 Assumptions shift.
 Filings get amended.
 Models get updated.
 A result that was accurate last week can be misleading today.

-Without clear data drift detection, teams keep operating on stale truth:
+Without clear data drift detection, teams keep operating on stale records:

-- Two systems disagree, and no one knows which one is authoritative.
+• Two systems disagree, and no one knows which one should govern the decision.

 Delivery doesn't prevent drift.
 Verification does.